Chad Barclay

 Forestry Student

-In 2006, I competed in the National 4-H Forestry Invitational with the Pennsylvania team and had a great time.
-When I attended the national contest, I received the Joe Yeager Leadership award for showing good leadership and support throughout the competition to my team and other teams as well.
 While I prepared for the competition, I gained so much knowledge on the forests of the U.S. One of the events at the National competition was tree ID.
 I learned over 100 trees from around the country, which in turn helped me as I took my forestry classes at Penn State.
 I knew most of the trees in my Dendrology class before my classmates did which gave me the opportunity to help teach them the trees we were learning in class.
-This 4-H contest has helped me through all of my coursework at Penn State as well as making me a better employee in my different seasonal forestry positions.
+4-H forestry helped me through all of my coursework at Penn State as well as making me a better employee in my current job with the Game Commission.
+The forestry contest, 4-H leaders, and projects really helped shape the forestry professional I am today!

 Personal tools